daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 1. From the left navigation panel, under Information protection, select Auto-labeling.
 Review the description.
 Note that you create auto-labeling policies to automatically apply sensitivity labels to email messages or OneDrive and SharePoint files that contain sensitive info.
 If there are auto-labeling policies configured, select one and review the policy information in the details pane.
 If no policy is listed, you may choose to walk-through the steps to create one, if time permits.

-1. From the left navigation panel, select Home to return to the Microsoft Purview compliance portal.
+1. From the left navigation panel, select Home to return to the Microsoft Purview  portal.

 1. Keep this browser tab open.